Complete Information on 3 Published Clinical Studies

 OBJECTIVE

-To evaluate the efficacy of the 655 nm-HairMax Laser Comb ® either as monotherapy or as concomitant therapy for treatment of male and female AGA, we performed a retrospective observational study of global photographic assessments of patients in an office-based setting.
+To evaluate the efficacy of the 655 nm-Hairmax Laser Comb ® either as monotherapy or as concomitant therapy for treatment of male and female AGA, we performed a retrospective observational study of global photographic assessments of patients in an office-based setting.

 MATERIALS AND METHODS